dashingsoft/pyarmor/docs/man.rst

 **OPTIONS**

 -O, --output PATH             Output path, default is `dist` -r, --recursive               Search scripts in recursive mode -s, --src PATH                Specify source path if entry script is not in the top most path --exclude PATH                Exclude the path in recusrive mode.
 Multiple paths are allowed, separated by ",", or use this option multiple times
---exact                     Only obfuscate list scripts --no-bootstrap              Do not insert bootstrap code to entry script --no-cross-protection       Do not insert protection code to entry script --plugin NAME               Insert extra code to entry script, it could be used multiple times --platform NAME             Distribute obfuscated scripts to other platform --advanced <0,1>            Disable or enable advanced mode --restrict <0,1,2,3,4>      Set restrict mode --package-runtime <0,1,2>   Save the runtime files as a package or not -n, --no-runtime            DO NOT generate runtime files
+--exact                       Only obfuscate list scripts --no-bootstrap                Do not insert bootstrap code to entry script --no-cross-protection         Do not insert protection code to entry script --plugin NAME                 Insert extra code to entry script, it could be used multiple times --platform NAME               Distribute obfuscated scripts to other platform --advanced <0,1>              Disable or enable advanced mode --restrict <0,1,2,3,4>        Set restrict mode --package-runtime <0,1,2,3>   Where to save runtime files, and how to make bootstrap code -n, --no-runtime              DO NOT generate runtime files

 **DESCRIPTION**